WhiteShadow13/FIJJJAL/rfid/readme.md

 * Write on the RFID tag

-    Write an entire block with the first instruction or rewrite specific bytes in block using RFIDUtil class which is the second instruction.
+    We can write an entire block with the first instruction or rewrite specific bytes in block using RFIDUtil class with the second instruction.

     ```
     object.write(block_number, informations_array)